ItsJuniorDias/Gobarber/README.md

 ## App
  - The application has customer and service provider sides;
  - The App it is a possible to schedule times for services and has part of the user profile.
- - Has user login and authentication part.
+ - Has user login and authentication part

  ### Authentication
  - Allows a user to authenticate using email and password.